Kyawswa I of Pinya

 Kyawswa I of Pinya (ငါးစီးရှင် ကျော်စွာ, [ŋázíʃɪ̀ɰ̃ tɕɔ̀zwà]; lit.
 'Lord of the Five White Elephants'; 1299–1350) was king of Pinya from 1344 to 1350.
 His six-year reign briefly restored unity in southern Upper Burma although his authority over his southernmost vassals remained largely nominal.
 He suddenly died in 1350, and came to be regarded as one of the major Burmese folk spirits, known as Nga-zi Shin Nat.

 Early life

 Born in 1299, Kyawswa was the elder son of Queen Mi Saw U of Pagan and Thihathu, Co-Regent of Myinsaing.
-He grew up at the Pinle Palace with his younger brother Nawrahta; three half-siblings Uzana, Saw Yun, and Saw Pale; and one stepbrother Tarabya.
+He was born in Myinsaing but grew up at the Pinle Palace with his younger brother Nawrahta; three half-siblings Uzana, Saw Yun, and Saw Pale; and one stepbrother Tarabya.
 Kyawswa grew up as second in the line of succession after Uzana.
 (Eager to be seen as a legitimate successor to the Pagan line, Thihathu ranked his stepson Uzana, of Pagan royalty from both sides, first; and Kyawswa, of Pagan royalty the maternal side, second.)